Working with OISS on I-20 and DS-2019 forms

-What documents do you need to submit to OISS for an I-20 or DS-2019 form?
+What documents do I need to submit to OISS for an I-20 or DS-2019 form?

 In order to be issued a Form I-20/DS-2019, please submit all the documents listed below to the Office of International Students and Scholars:

-1. Passport information.
-A copy of your passport biographical page
+- Passport information.
+Submit a copy of your passport biographical page.

-2. Financial documentation.
-Financial documents of a liquid fund showing a minimum of $38,223.
-The documents must be dated within the previous 12 months of application submission and may come from any dependable source, including your personal funds, funds from your family or friends, graduate assistantship, scholarships, etc. Bank statements should be on bank letterhead
+- Financial documentation.
+Submit financial documents of a liquid fund showing a minimum of $49,209 (graduate students) or $47,219 (undergraduate students).
+The documents must be dated no earlier than 12 months before the start of the semester to which you were admitted and may come from any dependable source, including your personal funds, funds from your family or friends, a graduate assistantship, scholarships, etc. Bank statements should be on bank letterhead.

 For a DS-2019, the minimum amount shown should be enough to cover the duration of studies as set by OISS.
-For example, if a J-1 student will study for 3 years, they will need to show financial documents to cover $102,900 or that shows the financial support will be provided for at least 3 years.
+For example, if a J-1 graduate student will study for 3 years, they will need to show financial documents to cover $147,627.

-3. Financial data form.
-Only submit this form if your financial documents from a sponsor, e.g., family, relative, friend, etc.
+- Financial data form.
+Only submit this form if your financial documents are from a sponsor, such as a family member, relative, friend, etc.

-5. Transfer verification form.
-Available through the Transfer Student Office, only submit this form if you are already in the United States on an F-1 or J-1 visa.
+- Transfer verification form.
+Only submit this form if you are already in the United States on an F-1 or J-1 visa.

 Dependents and I-20 and DS-2019 forms

 For J-2 dependents, the amount should be enough to cover the time it will take the J-1 student to complete their studies as set by OISS.
-For example, if the J-1 student will study for 3 years, the support should be $21,000 for the spouse and $9,000 for each child
+For example, if the J-1 student will study for 3 years, the support should be $36,000 for the spouse and $31,500 for each child.

 - First and last name